 Thread by thread, visitors can relive the trials and tribulations of the show’s characters and its most famous scenes, including the Red Wedding and Hardhome.

-Initially, the tapestry depicted Seasons 1 to 6, but as Season 7 was shown on our screens, so it was sown onto the tapestry, making it one of the longest in the world and the largest textile object ever displayed in the Ulster Museum.
+Initially, the tapestry depicted Seasons 1 to 6, but as Seasons 7 and 8 were shown on our screens, so they were sown onto the tapestry, making it one of the longest in the world and the largest textile object ever displayed in the Ulster Museum.

 Beyond the museum...